KTKT

-KTKT (990 AM) – branded La Buena 94.3FM & 990AM – is a commercial Spanish language adult hits radio station licensed to serve Tucson, Arizona.
-Owned by Lotus Communications, the covers the Tucson metropolitan area and Southern Arizona.
-The KTKT studios and transmitter are both located in northwest Tucson; in addition to a standard analog transmission, KTKT is simulcast over low-power Tortolita translator K232FD (94.3 FM), and is available online.
+KTKT (990 AM, "La Buena 94.3FM & 990AM") is a commercial radio station licensed to Tucson, Arizona, United States, serving the Tucson metropolitan area and much of Southern Arizona.
+Owned by Lotus Communications, it carries a Spanish language adult hits format.
+The KTKT studios and transmitter are both located in northwest Tucson; in addition to a standard analog transmission, KTKT is simulcast over low-power translator K232FD (94.3 FM) in Tortolita, and is available online.

 History

 Early years

 In December 1949, KTKT first signed on at 1490 AM.
 The station's construction permit was originally granted by the Federal Communications Commission (FCC) to Thomas J. Wallace Sr., Tom Breneman Sr., and Art Linkletter in 1948; the two "T's" in KTKT were for the two Toms, and the K was part of Linkletter's last name.
-Linkletter himself would go on to become a popular network television personality in the 1950s and 60s.
+Linkletter himself would go on to become a popular network television personality in the 1950s and 1960s.
 The station has kept the same call sign for its seven decades on the air.

-After Breneman’s untimely death, Wallace came to Tucson from Los Angeles to run the station.
+After Breneman's untimely death, Wallace came to Tucson from Los Angeles to run the station.
 Wallace had started his radio career in Chicago where he was the host of a popular children's radio show, Uncle Walter's Dog House.
 He went on to produce other classic radio shows, including Blind Date with Arlene Francis, Kukla, Fran, and Ollie with Fran Allison, and The Red Skelton Show.

 Because all the existing national radio networks already had affiliates in Tucson, KTKT became an independent station, and its programming was mostly music.
 For a time, KTKT was an affiliate of the short-lived Liberty Broadcasting System, formed around the play-by-play sportscasts of "The Old Scotsman", Gordon McLendon.

 Wallace built his station on Elm Street, just west of Miracle Mile, in two war surplus military buildings which were moved onto the site.
 In the early 1950s, Chuck Blore became one of Tucson's most popular personalities on KTKT with his six-hour afternoon program, Let's Play Records.
 Blore was a creative radio personality, and went on to become one of radio's top programmers, starting Los Angeles' first Top 40 station, KFWB, in 1958, and later owned one of the top commercial production companies in Hollywood.